-- 1. Piping systems of hull air lubrication systems are to comply with Pt 5, Ch 6 of Rules for the Classification of Steel Ships, unless otherwise specified in this section.
-In this case, air supply pipings in the hull air lubrication system are regarded as compressed air piping. - 2.
+- 1. Piping systems of hull air lubrication systems are to comply with Pt 5, Ch 6 of Rules for the Classification of Steel Ships, (2024) - 2.
+Efficient means such as non-return valves or equivalent are to be provided in air supply piping system to prevent ingress of water through air chamber.
+(2024) - 3.
 Air injection valves for hull air lubrication system can be arranged in double bottom ballast tanks, voids and so on.
-And Indicators are to be provided local to the valves or cocks showing whether they are open or shut. - 3.
-Power operated air injection valves are to be arranged for manual operation in the event of failure of the power supply. - 4.
+And Indicators are to be provided local to the valves or cocks showing whether they are open or shut. - 4.
+Power operated air injection valves are to be arranged for manual operation in the event of failure of the power supply. - 5.
 Distance pieces connected an air chamber to an air injection valve are to comply with 301.
-2 of Pt 5, Ch 6 of Rules for the Classification of Steel Ships.
-Where applicable, adequate arrangements are to be provided to prevent galvanic corrosion due to the use of dissimilar metals. - 5.
-Pressure vessels including heat exchangers are to comply with the requirements specified in Pt 5.
-Ch 5, Sec 3 of Rules for the Classification of Steel Ships.
+2 of Pt 5.
+Ch 6 of Rules for the Classification of Steel Ships.
+Where applicable, adequate arrangements are to be provided to prevent galvanic corrosion due to the use of dissimilar metals. - 6.
+Pressure vessels including heat exchangers are to comply with the requirements specified in Pt 5, Ch 5, Sec 3 of Rules for the Classification of Steel Ships.
 (403. Table 6.4.1) (2024)